 Sinus infections are never pleasant.
 What starts as a runny nose soon leads to facial pain and a sore throat that consumes all your attention.
 Then, in addition to these symptoms you are experiencing, there is always a concern about passing the infection along to someone else.

-Most sinus infections result due to a viral infection, and these are also the only type of sinus infections that are contagious.
+Most sinus infections result from a viral infection, and these are also the only types of sinus infections that are contagious.
 Just like other viruses, the one that leads to a sinus infection can be spread when coughing or sneezing, so it is always best to cover your mouth when doing either of these actions.
 Additionally, wash your hands if you do sneeze or cough into them.
 You alone know how unpleasant your sinus infection is, so it is essential to do your part to prevent it from infecting someone else.

 What Is a Sinus Infection?

 A sinus infection, also known as sinusitis, occurs when fluid builds up in the sinuses, which are air-filled pockets in the face.
 When this fluid builds up, it creates a space for germs to grow.